 Choose What You Want to Teach

 Choosing a grade level or subject area in which you desire to teach could be challenging.
 You can choose from a variety of subject areas and grade levels.
 You may even choose to teach special education or become an administrator.
 Before choosing which area is best, consider what age group you most enjoy being around and/or what subject you are passionate about.
 If you are not sure, you can talk to an advisor or school counselor.
 You can also find information on educators and schools in the state by visiting the Virginia Department of Education website.

-Complete Your Education Requirements for Teaching in Virginia
+Complete Your Bachelor's in Education Requirements for a Teaching Certification in Virginia

 Complete a Teacher Preparation Program